kobaaa/eggshell/README.md

 - [ ] maybe merge interface for deps and aliases?
 - [ ] inputs with data structure literals should maintain their formatting for better editing
 - [ ] highlight focused column (as with focused row)
+- [ ] a bit more work on row resize mouse behaviour

 ## TODO (advanced)